 For example, the figure to the right depicts a "sinking" input.
-To properly connect the external supply, we just have to connect it so that the input provides a path to ground (--).
+To properly connect the external supply, we just have to connect it so the the input provides a path to ground (-).
 So, we start at the PLC input terminal, follow through the input sensing circuit, exit at the common terminal, and connect the supply (-) to the common terminal.
 By adding the switch, between the supply (+) and the input, we have completed the circuit.
 Current flows in the direction of the arrow when the switch is closed.

-By applying the circuit principle above to the four possible combinations of input/output sinking/ sourcing types, we have the four circuits as shown below.
-DI 105 Micro PLCs provide all except the sourcing types.
+By applying the circuit principle above to the four possible combinations of input/output sinking/sourcing types, we have the four circuits as shown below.
+DL105 Micro PLCs provide all except the sourcing output I/O circuit types.